yoon-thiri04/SmartLearn-OLMS-J2EE/README.md

 ## Overview
 SmartLearn is an online learning platform for programming languages supports four user roles: Admin, Registered User, Student, and Instructor.
 Each role has specific functionalities to manage and participate in courses efficiently.

-**Demostration Video of project's main functionalities available on Youtube!!
-You can check it out**
+**Demostration Video of project's main functionalities available on Youtube.
+You can check it out!!**

 [https://www.youtube.com/watch?v=I0wZ2cgeuqY](https://www.youtube.com/watch?v=I0wZ2cgeuqY)